 From ancient cave paintings to beloved children’s books, illustration has long been one of the world’s most popular ways of communicating ideas.
 And while some illustrated works have been accepted in prestigious museums with the highest regard, illustration is also considered one of the simplest and most accessible hobbies to practice.
-In honor of this timeless and ever-evolving craft, we’ve put together a list of essential book illustration tools, software, and supplies.
-Whether you are a casual doodler or professional artist, these illustration tools will help you hone your craft and take your practice to the next level.
+In honor of this timeless and ever-evolving craft, we’ve put together a list of essential book illustration tools, bookmaking software, and supplies.
+Whether you are a casual doodler or a professional artist, these illustration tools will help you hone your craft and take your practice to the next level.

 Let’s start with the basics.
 The popularity of digital tools and apps has increased as more people turn to their tablets and styluses, but a good pen or pencil is arguably the only thing you really need to be able to draw or illustrate.